meta-logi/metaagent-support/README.md

 **Plugins** are dynamically loaded module for MTConnect and provide the same role as their respective adapters or gateways.

 For more details, please read their example configurations.

+Note that all OPC UA and NC-Link modules function without license keys.
+But publish or process rate will be limited to once per minute and for outbound interfaces, only unsecured connections are allowed.